 Under federal law, group health plans like the Program must offer covered employees and covered family members the opportunity for a temporary extension of health coverage (called COBRA) at group rates when coverage under the health plan would otherwise end due to certain qualifying events.
 In this Notice, the term "covered employee" also means "covered retiree."
-This Notice is intended to inform all plan participants of potential future options and obligations related to COBRA and Continuation of Coverage for domestic partnerships.
+This Notice is intended to inform all plan participants of potential future options and obligations related to COBRA.
 Should an actual qualifying event occur in the future, the State of Maryland would send you additional information and the appropriate election notice at that time.
-Please take special note, however, of your notification obligations, highlighted in this Notice on page 64.
+Please take special note, however, of your notification obligations, highlighted in this Notice on page 61.